ItharDev/RPG-Viewer-Client/README.md

 ![image](https://user-images.githubusercontent.com/70658690/214797913-3c4b2ded-23a3-40da-917d-9cd1634a69ee.png)

 * There is no limit to the number of sessions you can create.
-* Landing page will be visible if there are no scenes loaded or the session is not synced with players (more on this [later](#side-buttons)).
+* Landing page will be visible if there are no Scenes loaded or the session is not synced with players (more on this [later](#side-buttons)).
 * Click the button next to the Join panel drop down menu to copy the session ID to your clipboard.
 * Invite someone to this session by giving them this ID
 * Accept invitations by pasting a key you have received into the right hand panel